bob123456678/TrainControl/src/examples/Readme.md

 As of v1.9.6, reversing stations are available.
 These will never be chosen in autonomous operation, rather only semi-autonomous operation where you pick the route for the locomotive to follow.

-Reversing stations are intended for shunting.
+Reversing stations are intended for parking/shunting.
 For example, if you want to park a train, create a reversing station ahead of the switch to the parking track, and create a reversing station at the parking track.
 Then you can simply follow the route to the parking track.
+The train will automatically be reversed at each reversing station it reaches.

 # Advanced layouts